Home

 Wood engraving, 1555

-None of the sacred groves so important to Scandinavian mythology survive.
-The most famous sacred grove of Northern Europe was at the Temple at Uppsala in Old Uppsala, where every tree was considered sacred.
+The most famous grove in Northern Europe was at the ancient Heathen Temple at Uppsala.
+Adjacent to the Temple was a massive evergreen tree with spreading branches on which human sacrifices were hung.
 A wood engraving of the tree appears in a 1555 text on Scandinavia by Olaus Magnus (above).
-Also the economic value of trees was protected, for the construction of war ships, for example.
-Already in 1558 the King of Sweden, Gustav Vasa, declared that all oaks were the property of the royal navy and Swedish State.
-The Ekebyhov Eken (left), which grows in a small village southwest of Stockholm, is the second largest oak in Sweden and it is thought to be one of the oldest, from 500 to 600 years in age.
+Ancient trees were also valued for their economic value in constructing war ships; already by 1558 the King of Sweden, Gustav Vasa, had declared that all oak trees were the property of the royal navy and the Swedish State.
+The Ekebyhov Eken (left), which today grows in a small village southwest of Stockholm, is the second largest oak in Sweden and it is thought to be one of the oldest, from 500 to 600 years in age.

 The renowned Rumskalla Oak in Sweden (right), also known as Kvill eken, is located near the village of Vimmerby, hometown of Astrid Lindgren, author of Pippi Langstroem.
 The gnarled oak has a large hollow trunk of 14.4 m in circumference: the biggest in Europe.
 With an estimated age of 850 to 1000 years, Rumskalla is one of the few big trees that remain in Sweden.
 It grows in a traditional open grazed forest, a biological habitat which survived longer in Sweden than on the Continent and is protected today as a cultural landscape.
 The Rumskalla Oak was described as remarkable already some 230 years ago, in a book by M. Craelius published in 1772: "Foersoek till ett landskaps beskrivning."
 Inspired by the Rumskalla Oak, in 1949 the Swedish poet Artur Lindqvist wrote: "Male tree, He brooder, fighter, prepared to become old and solitary, God tree and gallow tree, loved by raven, with the leaves midsummer late . . . "